By Glen C. Strathy

 Unless you have one of those huge monitors the size of a wall (like in James Bond or science fiction movies), book writing software programs only let you display a few cards at a time.
 In my opinion, it can be very frustrating trying to grasp the whole structure of your book when most of your scenes won't fit on your tiny screen.

-Two software packages come closest to letting you see your entire story at once while you're rearranging the elements.
-The first is Outline 4D by Write Brothers, which features a unique Timeline view that is especially useful for screenwriting.
+Some software packages try to let you see your entire story at once while you're rearranging the elements.
+Outline 4D by Write Brothers, which features a unique Timeline view that is especially useful for screenwriting.
+It lets you selectively zoom in on specific parts of your outline or zoom out to take in the entire story.
 However, you still need the biggest monitor you can buy to really make it work.
-The second is Scrivener, which provides a Corkboard view similar to how writers traditionally use index cards to work out plot structures.
+Software like Scrivener or Novel Factory provide a Corkboard view similar to how writers traditionally use index cards to work out plot structures.
 (See below.)
 However, you are still limited somewhat by the size of your screen.

 If you're writing a screenplay, proper formatting is important and tedious, and writing software can be a big help.